About Cosma

 Why not make a text editor?
 Three reasons:

-• It was first and foremost a pragmatic decision: we just didn’t have the means to develop a text editor.
-It is an extremely complex task, and convincing people to switch from their favorite tools is an uphill battle we didn’t want to fight.
+• It was first and foremost a pragmatic decision: we did not have the means to develop a text editor, which is an extremely complex task.
+Also, convincing people to switch from their favorite writing tool is an uphill battle we did not care to fight.

 • And it was also a strategic choice: in the space of non-linear documentation, there are very few visualization-only tools.
 This means less competition with other programs for the users’ attention.